STAT545-UBC/STAT545-UBC-original-website/help-general.md

 *this page still under development*

+*advice on searching official R documentation will be given elsewhere*

 What to do when you are stuck ...

 Help yourself or, __maybe__, ~~drag others into your hell~~ ask for help.
 The links below contains excellent self-help advice.